-1) How many district owned cellular pho are available in this building?
-2) List the individuals in possession of the phones with numbers: nese - - - TWO-WAY RADIOS 1) Are two-way radios available in this building?
-Yes No 2) If yes, how many?
-Location(s): - - 3) What individuals are trained to use the - em? - - - BULL HOR RNS - 1) How many are available in this building ng?
-2) Where are they located? - - -
+1) How many district owned cellular phones are available in this building?

+2) List the individuals in possession of these phones with numbers:

+TWO-WAY RADIOS

+1) Are two-way radios available in this building?
+Yes No

+2) If yes, how many?
+Location(s):

+3) Who are the individuals trained to use them?

+BULL HOR NS

+1) How many are available in this building?

+2) Where are they located?